RUConnected

 Students can join hybrid organizations, where both in-person and virtual members can interact through the app and receive alerts about upcoming events.

-This needs a makeover— a more user-friendly interface that gives students easy access to information about organizations directly on the app, so they don’t have to request details.
-This would make it simpler for them to find ways to connect with each other.
+This needs a makeover, a more user-friendly interface that gives students easy access to information about organizations directly on the app, so they don’t have to request details.
+This would make it easier for them to connect.

 .png)